Softpanorama

 [Nov 16, 2004] Perl One Liners

 The following are a collection of perl one liners for command line use.
 First, quick recap of the important perl command line arguments is done before the example one liners.
-These examples are followed by a section that demonstrates how to convert a one liner into a full Perl script.
+These one-liners are followed by a section that demonstrates how to convert a one liner into a full Perl script.

 This page is likely not suitable for those with no Perl experience; consulting sites such as learn.perl.org may be necessary to learn about $_ and other constructs that will not be explained here.